 It’s that time of year again when all your advertising friends start to joke that you mute the game and turn the sound on for the ads.
 The ads may be worth tuning in to, but are they worth the cost?

-The latest reports show multiple 30-second ads for this year’s game priced at over $7 million per slot.
+Reports multiple 30-second ads for the game priced at over $7 million per slot.
 Despite viewership consistently trending down, with a 14% drop in the past five years, rates are up over 20% since the last time NBC hosted the Super Bowl in February of 2018.
-This year marks the most expensive Super Bowl ad cost in TV history.
+2022 marked the most expensive Super Bowl ad cost in TV history.

+Is it worth the eyeballs?
 NBCUniversal drew an average audience of 112.3 million viewers for Super Bowl LVI coverage, according to MorningConsult.
-In comparison, the #sephorasquad hashtag on TikTok alone has 157.4M views.
+In comparison, the #sephorasquad hashtag on TikTok alone has 371.5M views.

 Here’s why that $7M SuperBowl ad budget might be more cost-effective spent elsewhere:

 The same budget could get you any one of the following options:

 #1: 10 x macro ambassadors (with an average of 2.5M+ followers) on year-long contracts, dramatically raising the top of mind awareness, brand love metrics, & full-funnel activity, delivering 200+ assets

 #2: 100 x annual mid-tier ambassadors (avg.
 200K followers) delivering monthly Reels and Stories content, 485M potential impressions, 97M views, and 2400+ assets for repurposing